TURuibo/Neuropathic-Pain-Diagnosis-Simulator/README.md

 	run.py: the python file that is used for generating simulated data.

-	demo_cauacc.py: a demo shows how [1] computes causal accuracies of PC and FCI in Tetrad [2].
+	demo_cauacc.py: a demo shows how [1] computes causal accuracies of PC and FCI outputs in Tetrad [2].

 	requirements.txt: all the necessary packages required for the project.